“Mathematicians aren’t people who find maths easy…they are people who enjoy how hard it is!” Matt Parker

 Students can choose to study either mathematics or mathematics and further mathematics in the Sixth Form.
 We follow the OCR syllabus.
 Students will have the opportunity to study:

 - Mathematics: topics in pure mathematics as well as both statistics and mechanics

-- Further mathematics: topics in pure mathematics as well as two optional areas chosen from statistics, mechanics, discrete mathematics or additional pure mathematics.
+- Further mathematics: topics in further pure mathematics as well as further mechanics and further statistics content.